-- Winds which blow mostly from the south south west. - Winds very seldom blow from the east. - High temperature low humidity conditions in summer during the day. - Cold moist conditions in winter with precipitation. - Temperature inversions, which trap air in a stagnant layer near the earth surface, occur on cold nights and early mornings.
+- Winds which blow mostly from the north north east and west. - Winds very seldom blow from south and east. - High temperature low humidity conditions in summer during the day.
+Rainfall, although limited is in the summer. - Cold conditions in winter with some precipitation. - Temperature inversions, which trap air in a stagnant layer near the earth surface, occur on cold nights and early mornings.